"You can only die once. Make sure it is worth it."

 In a blink-and-you'll-miss-it moment during the intro to "Gone Hunting," you can see that Hawkins' callsign is Wedge.

 Tech Demo Game: Battlefield 3 doesn't support Direct X 9, hence it can't run on Windows XP.
-It is arguably one of the first applications that will have a real impact in driving people to upgrade from Windows XP to Windows 7.
+It was one of the first applications to have a real impact in driving people to upgrade from Windows XP to Windows 7.
 The console versions have 4 rows of pixels on the top and bottom of the screen blacked out to speed up performance while maintaining graphical fidelity, since you mostly won't notice the blacked-out rows anyway.

 Tie-In Novel: Battlefield 3: The Russian, a continuation of said game's single-player campaign written by military writer/former SAS operator Andy McNab.